 There have been so many advances not only in the technology of cycling and in our understanding of training approaches and the key benefits of recovery, but also in the importance of nutrition.
 Today there are valuable resources available to any interested amateur on how to eat well for better performance.
 “The Cycling Chef” by Michelin-starred chef Alan Murchison is a valuable addition to this literature.

-It comes as no surprise that sleep is a fundamental part of recovery for optimal performance and training adaptations for athletes of all sports.
+TOOLBOX: It comes as no surprise that sleep is a fundamental part of recovery for optimal performance and training adaptations for athletes of all sports.
 In this article we go through the latest evidence on how (up until a certain point) nutrition can influence sleep.

 Toolbox: When a Netflix documentary gets more attention than actual research, I fear for whatever may come next.
 I’m obviously referring to the recent documentary #Gamechangers that is getting everyone turned on and apparently making the general population and athletes wanting to go vegan (now “plant-based”).
 But the advice is based on faulty science and anecdotal evidence.